By Carla Olivo, Marine Spouse

 Most schools have activities over the winter months.
 Try to attend these events as a family or better yet volunteer to help the planning committee.
 Our elementary school held a Winter Wonderland event each year.
 Another highlight was a bingo night in February.
 These events are a great way to meet other families.

 A cold weather PCS often means switching things up a bit.
 Normally, when you move you start cleaning out, purging, selling, donating, etc. But holding a yard sale in the dead of winter may not give you the results you want.
 Go through your things before your move and donate to a homeless shelter or your local thrift shop.
 Those items you chose to sell can be saved and sold on the other end of your PCS.
 The winter months provide plenty of time to unpack and evaluate what you want to get rid of.
 And an early spring yard sale can be very successful!

-Your first winter move might be disconcerting, especially if you are used to moving over the summer.
+Your first winter move might be disconcerting, especially if you are used to moving over the summer months.
 But with a little planning, it can be a great adventure for your family!
-Use the resources PCSgrades has to offer with reviews on housing, neighborhoods, and Realtors to make this PCS your best yet!
+Use the resources PCSgrades has to offer, reviews on housing, neighborhoods, and Realtors to make this PCS your best yet!

 Carla Olivo has garnered numerous TV industry awards including the Associated Press award for Spot News Reporting, News Writing, Enterprise Reporting, and Documentary Reporting.
 She lives in Northern Virginia with her husband, a retired USMC Lt.
 Colonel and their two children.
 You can follow her on Twitter @olivowriter.Carla Olivo